 The Committee publishes a record of its formal policy meetings, and is responsible for the Bank’s bi-annual Financial Stability Report.

-The FPC is a statutory sub-committee of Court.
-Its members are the Governor, the three Deputy Governors, the Chief Executive of the Financial Conduct Authority (FCA), the Bank’s Executive Director for Financial Stability Strategy and Risk, four external members appointed by the Chancellor, and a non-voting representation of the Treasury.
+The FPC members are the Governor, the four Deputy Governors, the Chief Executive of the Financial Conduct Authority (FCA), the Bank’s Executive Director for Financial Stability Strategy and Risk, four external members appointed by the Chancellor, and a non-voting representation of the Treasury.